Bodies of Joy

 As a young adult I found healing in the body and in the creative process.
 I am forever inspired by uncovering the treasures of the body-mind connection.

 In a collaborative style I provide trauma informed and somatic therapy to children (as young as 8 years old), adolescents, and young adults.
 My practice is integrative and evidence informed.

-Using a strengths-based approach I engage young children, young adults, and front-line professionals in school based settings and other community based settings to support organizational goals through creative and body oriented programming.
+Using a strengths-based approach I engage young children, adolescents, and front-line professionals in school based settings and other community based settings to support organizational goals through creative and body oriented programming.

 I am dedicated to an anti-oppression, anti-racist, body positive, LGBTQIA+ affirming and equitable lens in all of my work.